jensenj08/ubuntu-16-scripts/pi-hole/use-pi-hole-as-lan-dns.md

 https://discourse.pi-hole.net/t/howto-using-pi-hole-as-lan-dns-server/533

+I basically ripped the info out of the above link and changed it a little... thanks for the post llauren.

 With a little configuration, you can use your pi-hole as the DNS server for your LAN, if, for example, your router isn't doing a very good job serving local names.
 Here's how:

 ## Create a new config file